Connect with others who understand.

 Insoluble Fiber

-Insoluble fiber doesn’t readily dissolve in water.
-Instead, these foods hold on to water to help form bulkier and softer stools.
-Insoluble fiber can help regulate your bowel movement.
-Some foods rich insoluble fiber include:
+Insoluble fiber doesn’t dissolve in water.
+Instead, it holds on to water, which helps form bulkier and softer stools, making it easier to pass.
+Insoluble fiber can also help regulate your bowel movements.
+Foods high in insoluble fiber include:

 • Tomatoes